 Pine hoverfly conservation breeding programme

 Invertebrates are in decline globally and RZSS is determined to stand up for the little guys when it comes to species conservation.
-The pine hoverfly is so rare in the UK that no one has seen an adult of this species in the wild for over eight years.
+The pine hoverfly is so rare in the UK that an adult spotted in 2022 was the first seen in the wild in nearly a decade.

 In the UK, this critically endangered insect is currently restricted to just one site; a small forest patch in the Cairngorms in Scotland.
 To help boost the population of this important pollinator, RZSS has undertaken an ambitious conservation breeding project for pine hoverflies.

-Breeding pine hoverflies in captivity is no small task, but our amazingly dedicated team of keepers at Highland Wildlife Park have put countless hours into creating a successful breeding programme.
+Breeding pine hoverflies in captivity is no small task, but our amazingly dedicated team of keepers at Highland Wildlife Park have spent years creating a successful breeding programme.

 In 2019, 25 larvae were brought into the RZSS pine hoverfly conservation breeding programme and after three years of combined effort by keepers at both our zoos, we managed to take our pine hoverflies through a full breeding cycle at Highland Wildlife Park.
-This year, the team are celebrating the hatching of 6,925 pine hoverfly larvae, the most larvae of this species ever bred in captivity and a significant increase for the critically endangered British population.
+The team celebrated the hatching of over 8,000 pine hoverfly larvae in 2021, the most larvae of this species ever bred in captivity and a significant increase for the critically endangered British population.

 Meanwhile, our partners at Rare Invertebrates in the Cairngorms and Forestry and Land Scotland are creating more habitat for pine hoverflies in the wild.
-This year's success means we can begin planning for releases into newly restored habitat in the Cairngorms in collaboration with the Rare Invertebrates in the Cairngorms project, a partnership between the RSPB, Cairngorms National Park Authority, Buglife Scotland, Butterfly Conservation Scotland, and NatureScot.
+2021's record-breaking breeding season meant we could begin staggered releases into this newly restored habitat in the Cairngorms, releasing nearly 3,000 larvae (the largest pine hoverfly release ever) in Autumn 2021 and again in Spring 2022.
+These releases are completed in collaboration with the Rare Invertebrates in the Cairngorms project, a partnership between the RSPB, Cairngorms National Park Authority, RZSS, Buglife Scotland, Butterfly Conservation Scotland, and NatureScot.
+The project is currently funded by the RSPB and Cairngorms National Park Authority, with some of the habitat work for this release funded by NatureScot’s Nature Restoration Fund.